seanshen-acuni/NYCU/BFS/README.md

 3. Results will be written to:
 - output.txt

+## Support
+If you encounter issues or have questions:
+- Open a GitHub Issue
+- Contact: 40924seanshen@gmail.com

 ## Roadmap
 - Generalize to arbitrary maze sizes (N×N)
 - Support diagonal movements